-To cultivate a legacy of stability, engagement and vitality for arts and culture in the City of Roanoke through grantmaking.
+To cultivate a legacy of stability, engagement and vitality for arts and culture in the City of Roanoke through advocacy and grantmaking.
 Our Vision:

-Fostering the growth, vitality and future of a vibrant community where arts and culture are accessible to all and valued as a critical component of a healthy region.
+A vibrant community where arts and culture are accessible to all and valued as a critical component of a healthy economy and region, today and for future generations.
 Our Model: